European stocks outperform as Italy soothes bank tax nerves

 PHOTO

-LONDON, SYDNEY - Global stocks rose on Wednesday and European equities outperformed as Italy soothed market nerves with the news that a windfall tax on bank profits would be less punishing than analysts had expected.
+LONDON - Global stocks rose on Wednesday, with European equities outperforming as Italy soothed market nerves about a windfall tax on bank profits and Wall Street stock futures pointing to a minor gains ahead of Thursday's U.S. inflation data.

-MSCI's broad index of global shares was 0.3% higher in early European trade.
-Europe's regional Stoxx 600 share index rose 1%, with bank stocks around 1.6% higher.
-Italy's FTSE MIB share index gained 2%.
+MSCI's broad index of global shares was 0.2% higher in European afternoon trade.
+Europe's regional Stoxx 600 share index rose 0.9%, with bank stocks around 1.6% higher.
+Italy's FTSE MIB share index gained 1.8%.

 The Italian government shocked markets earlier this week with an announcement of a levy on banks' record profits from sharply higher interest rates, sending European banking shares down 3.5%.

-Italy said overnight, however, that the new tax would not amount to more than 0.1% of banks' assets, reassuring analysts and investors who had expected the tax proceeds to amount to as much as 0.5% of asset bases.
+Italy said overnight, however, that the new tax would not exceed 0.1% of banks' assets, reassuring investors who had expected a charge of as much as 0.5%, although questions about a global trend of bank windfall taxes remained.

 In the U.S., stock markets were on track to rise as optimism that a peak in inflation could steer the Federal Reserve towards cutting interest rates outweighed jitters about the health of the domestic banking sector.

-Futures tracking the S&P 500 share index climbed 0.3% while Nasdaq futures rose by 0.4%, following a broad Wall Street sell-off on Tuesday after the downgrade of several lenders by Moody's.
+Futures tracking the S&P 500 share index inched up 0.2% while Nasdaq futures rose by the same amount, following a broad Wall Street sell-off on Tuesday after the downgrade of several lenders by Moody's.

-The dollar index, which measures the U.S. currency against a basket of other majors, dipped 0.2%.
+The dollar index, which measures the U.S. currency against a basket of other majors, was steady.

 Economists expect data on Thursday to show that the annual rate of U.S. core inflation in July was unchanged from the previous month at 4.8%, while headline inflation picked up slightly to 3.3%.